State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

-Are you in search of an affordable bike that can handle any terrain?
-If yes, the State Bicycle 4130 ALL-ROAD might be just what you need.
+Are you looking for an affordable bike that can handle any terrain?
+If so, the State Bicycle 4130 ALL-ROAD might be just what you need.
 This bike is built to take on any surface, from smooth tarmac to rough gravel.

-PS: If you own this bike and want to contribute your experience and insights, please, contact me.
+PS: Please contact me if you own this bike and want to contribute your experience and insights.

 Pros & Cons of the State Bicycle 4130 ALL-ROAD